ezodude/tabula-js/README.md

 # tabula-js

+__PLEASE NOTE__ I AM NOT ACTIVELY MAINTAINING THIS REPO - however, I am humbled by all the interest and PRs to date.

 Helps you extract CSV data tables from PDF files.
-It's a node wrapper for the mighty [tabula-java](https://github.com/tabulapdf/tabula-java) 0.9.0.
+It's a node wrapper for the mighty [tabula-java](https://github.com/tabulapdf/tabula-java) 1.0.2.

 ## Options